12 Types Of People At AA Meetings You Meet

 People In Recovery Are Making Money Online With This MLM

-During your short or long journey to sobriety, you'll meet hundreds of AA and NA members and 12-step program people with a variety of personalities.
+During your short or long journey to sobriety, you will meet hundreds of AA and NA members and 12-step program people with a variety of personalities.
 Just like in other areas of your life, some of them will be helpful and others won't be.
 Some are mostly normal and others are just a little nutty, a term I use lovingly because we all are a little nutty at least some of the time.
-But you can learn a lot from everyone you meet in Alcoholics Anonymous and Narcotics Anonymous, even if it's just learning from someone else's mistakes.
+But you can learn a lot from everyone you meet in Alcoholics Anonymous and Narcotics Anonymous, even if it is just learning from someone else's mistakes.

 AA / NA meetings may not be the answer for everyone's sobriety and addiction recovery, but a lot can still be gained by attending and working with other members.
 Not all of the member types below are negative, most AA members are just quirky and have good intentions.
 So if you are a friend of Bill W's, or are thinking of becoming one, read on for the 12 types of people at AA Meetings and NA 12-Step Meetings members that you'll meet one day at a time...